cahier1939ms/cahier1939ms.github.io/_texts/translation.md

 translators:
 ---

-This translation is based on [the clean copy established by Kora Véron](https://cahier1939ms.github.io/texts/simple/) of the 1939 typescript of the *Cahier*---the earliest known form of the poem.
+This translation is based on [the clean copy established by Kora Véron](https://cahier1939ms.github.io/texts/simple/) of the 1939 typescript of the _Cahier_---the earliest known version form of the poem.
 The translation was prepared in honor of the Caribbean Digital VII conference, as part of one of three collective exercises: "[Our Collective Notebook](https://www.caribbeandigitalnyc.net/2020/cahier/)."
-If it's not already enabled, you can enable the annotation layer for our collective activity by clicking on this [hypothes.is link](https://via.hypothes.is/https://cahier1939ms.github.io/texts/translation/).
+In this exercise we invited our colleagues to join us in annotation our draft translation and help us produce a "collective" translation.
+Annotations and ensuing discussions used the [hypothes.is](https://web.hypothes.is/) web annotation tool.
+As of 2024, annotations can only be viewed using the Chrome browser.
+To install the Hypothes.is extension, please visit [this page](https://web.hypothes.is/start/).
+Once installed, you can view the annotations by clicking on the Hypothes.is icon in the upper right corner of your browser.
+You may need to first click on the extension button (looks like the piece of a puzzle) to see the Hypothes.is icon.
+You may also want to pin it to the browser bar for easy reference.

 ---